nigyta/dfast_qc/README.md

     ```
     $ dfast_qc -i /path/to/input_genome.fasta -o /path/to/output --num_threads 2
     ```
+    If you are using DQC_REFERENCE_COMPACT, missing genomes will be downloaded in parallel by specifying `--num_threads` value larger than 1.
 - GTDB search (disabled by default)
     ```
     $ dfast_qc -i /path/to/input_genome.fasta -o /path/to/output --enable_gtdb [--disable_tc] [--disable_cc]